 More from Wreck'Em Red

-- Texas Tech basketball: John Calipari impressed with atmosphere and Chris Beard
+- Texas Tech basketball: The all-time Chris Beard era team

 Now, these teams meet again as ranked teams and though it is just two games into the conference season, this feels like a significant game.
 That’s because both teams sit at 1-1 meaning one will end today with a losing conference record.

 The Mountaineers will have a significant home-court advantage as they have won 87 of their last 126 conference games at the WVU Coliseum.
 Additionally, they are 150-42 at the WVU Coliseum under Bob Huggins, including a 73-35 mark in league games.

 Coming off a game when the Red Raiders struggle offensively scoring just 52 points against Baylor, Tech needs to try to get to at least 70 points this evening.
 The reason is that the Mountaineers have won 93 of their last 101 games when holding opponents to 69 points or less and they have won 103 of the last 112 and 159 of the last 178 games when holding opponents to less than 69 points.

 This is also an interesting matchup because both teams are extremely young.
 Red Raider fans are well-aware that their team features six freshmen and only two seniors, both grad transfers.

 But they may not realize that WVU has only three seniors on its roster and one, Logan Routt, plays the second-fewest minutes per game of any player on their roster, 7.8.
 What’s more, Huggins starts only one senior along with three sophomores and a freshman.

 One difference between these teams is where they get their offense.
 While the only two players on the WVU roster averaging over 10 points per game are their two starting post players, Tech is getting double-digit scoring from four different guards or wings (Jahmi’us Ramsey, Davide Moretti, Terrence Shannon, and Kyler Edwards.